xmppjs/xmpp.js/CONTRIBUTING.md

 ## Thank you

-Firstly, thanks for thinking about contributing to `node-xmpp-core`!
+Firstly, thanks for thinking about contributing!

 Here's some guidelines that will help you get your pull requests merged more quickly/easily.